Reading At Four Dwellings Primary Academy

 Our reading curriculum contains a wide variety of different books from different publishers.

-All children are expected to bring their reading diaries back daily.
-They will take a book home for pleasure that the child has individually selected either from the school library or the classroom library.
-Children who are still early reading will also have a book to match their reading level and phonic phase.
+All children are expected to bring their reading diaries back to school daily.
+They take a book home to read for pleasure that the child has individually selected either from the school library or the classroom library.
+Children who are still learning to decode also take home a book to match their reading level and phonic phase.

 Our teachers read to children and model reading aloud during shared reading, changing the tone and intonation in their voice and pausing for punctuation.
 Our teachers are enthusiastic and engaging readers who encourage a love of reading for pleasure.
 Through focussed book talk, the skills taught in English lessons are applied to all reading across the curriculum.